pontus-vision/pontus-vision/README.md

 **Edit the secret Files structure**

 That should produce a directory structure similar to the one below.
-Secrets located inside the `env/` folder should not be modified, only add your secrets to the main folder `secrets/`.
+Secrets located inside the `env/` folder should only be modified by experienced users; add your other secrets to the main folder `secrets/`.

 ```
 k3s/secrets/